MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-create-appointments-in-a-specific-time-zone-by-using-ews-in-exchange.md

 description: "Learn how to create appointments in specific time zones by using the EWS Managed API or EWS in Exchange."
 ---

-# How to: Create appointments in a specific time zone by using EWS in Exchange
+# Create appointments in a specific time zone by using EWS in Exchange

 Learn how to create appointments in specific time zones by using the EWS Managed API or EWS in Exchange.